nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 ## Integration bounds

-MCIntegrate deals with uncertainty in placing integration bounds by expressing each bound by one ore more probability distributions.
+NoisySignalIntegration deals with uncertainty in placing integration bounds by expressing each bound by one ore more probability distributions.
 Any continuous, univariate distribution from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) can be used